Lznah/ScanBrokers/docs/db.rst

 This preprocessing here is meant as preprocessing of queries lately requested in Flask routes.
 I decided for this query preprocessing, because the server updates data only once in a day and this can be done during night.
 Because of that, the response of webserver to a query is super fast.

+Unfortunately, I have discoved, that this does not work as I expected.
+The application context works a bit different and there is a new context with each request, not with the start of the application.

 Database Object Structure
 -------------------------